aternosgames/concepts/technical/impulse.md

 * Start Minecraft servers, either just one or multiple at once
 * Restart/Stop Minecraft servers on emergency cases (deadlocks, time-outs, crashed and idling servers)
 * Restart/Stop Minecraft servers after a fixed amount of time
-* Limit and manage resources dedicated to Minecraft servers
+* Limit and manage resources dedicated to a Minecraft servers

 ### The daemon
 The daemon is designed rather simple compared to all other components of _Impulse_.
 Short definition of 'Daemon':<br>
 > [...] a background process that handles requests for services such as print spooling and file transfers, and is dormant when not required.

-In this case our daemon needs to do a lot more rather than _print spooling_ and _file transfers_.
-Its job is to:
+In this case our daemon needs to do a lot more than _print spooling_ and _file transfers_.
+The daemon's job is to:
-* Organize and keep hold of a template that represents a Minecraft server which is configured for a task, gamemode or else
+* Organize and keep hold of templates where a template represents a Minecraft server which was configured for a task, gamemode or else
+* Monitor running Minecraft servers, their resources consumption and whether or not a Minecraft server is required to stay online
+* Safely deploy, configure and delete Minecraft servers without doing a lot of write/read ops